RovaHenry/AutomationExercise-TestCase1-RegisterUser/README.md

-Test Case 2: Login with Correct Input
+Test Case 1: Register User
-This repository contains the implementation and automation for Test Case 2: Login with Correct Input from the Automation Exercise Test Cases.

-Objective:
-The goal of this test case is to verify that a user can successfully log in to the application with the correct credentials (valid username and password).
+This repository contains the implementation of Test Case 1: Register User for the Automation Exercise platform.
+This test case is designed to verify that a new user can successfully register by entering valid information into the registration form.
+The steps include filling in the necessary details and confirming successful registration.

-Steps:
+Test Case Steps:
-1. Open the application URL.
-2. Navigate to the login page.
+1. Navigate to the Website
-3. Enter valid login credentials (e.g., valid email and password).
+Open the Automation Exercise homepage by visiting https://www.automationexercise.com.

+2. Click on 'Sign Up / Login' Button
+On the homepage, click on the 'Sign Up / Login' button to navigate to the login/registration page.

+3. Fill in Registration Details
+Enter the following details in the registration form:

+Name
+Email Address
+Password
+Date of Birth
+Gender
+Address
+Mobile Number
+Other required fields.

-4. Submit the login form.
+4. Submit the Registration Form
+Click on the 'Create Account' button to submit the form.

+5. Verify Registration Success
+After submission, check if the registration is successful by confirming the message that indicates account creation.
+Verify that the user is redirected to the next page, which indicates a successful registration.

+6. Login with Registered Account
+After registration, attempt to log in using the newly created account by entering the email and password.

+7. Confirm Login Success
-5. Ensure the user is successfully logged in and redirected to the homepage or user dashboard.
+Verify that the user is successfully logged in and redirected to the appropriate page.
-6. Verify that the logged-in user’s name or profile information appears as expected.

-Expected Result:
-The system should accept the correct credentials and successfully log the user in.
-The user should be redirected to the appropriate page (e.g., homepage, dashboard, etc.).

-Tools:
-Test Runner/Environment: Mocha, Selenium-Webdriver Programming Language: JavaScript